madeofpendletonwool/PinePods/README.md

 Remove the local `valkey` service and its `depends_on` entry when using an external server.

-If Valkey/Redis is unavailable at startup, the API cannot serve `/api/health`.
-Nginx can return `502` for that endpoint while the web page still loads.
+If Valkey/Redis is unavailable at startup, the API cannot start.
+Nginx can return `502` for API requests, including `/api/health`, while the web page still loads.
 Check the Valkey/Redis service and its connection settings if you encounter this.

 Then start it: